 The infrequent and imperfect yet impassioned musings of a farmer, meatsmith, activist, mother, wife, daughter, sister, friend, and cultural commentator with a penchant for food and community…

-I am an ethicurean farmer, mindful meatsmith, agrarian activist, and cultural theorist with a focus on ethical, agroecological food systems.
+I am an agroecologist in principle and in practice; an ethicurean farmer, mindful meatsmith, agrarian activist, and academic with a focus on ethical, ecologically sound, and socially just food systems.
 I’ve been widely published on a diverse spectrum from food ethics and politics, agroecology, multicultural foodways, feminism and food, and food tourism to culinary cosmopolitanism.

-I am a co-editor and co-author of Farming Democracy: Radically transforming the food system from the ground up (2019), and my most recent publication was a co-authored chapter in the 2019 volume One Planet One Health, detailing a collaborative regional approach to building greater resilience into agricultural landscapes and regional and rural communities.
+I am a co-editor and co-author of Farming Democracy: Radically transforming the food system from the ground up (2019), and co-author of a chapter in the 2019 volume One Planet One Health, detailing a collaborative regional approach to building greater resilience into agricultural landscapes and regional and rural communities.

 This blog focuses on hopeful futures for food sovereignty, agroecology, locavorism, and ethical omnivorism, while indulging in occasional tales of my quotidian existence as a cook.